Lahontan Dam

-The Lahontan Dam is a dam situated on the Carson River in the Carson Desert between Carson City, Nevada and Fallon, Nevada in the United States.
+The Lahontan Dam is a dam situated on the Carson River in the Carson Desert between Carson City, Nevada and Fallon in Nevada, United States.
 Its impoundment is known as the Lahontan Reservoir or Lake Lahontan.
 It is currently operated by the Truckee-Carson Irrigation District.

+Description

 The Lahontan Dam was built by the Bureau of Reclamation as part of the Newlands Project.
 It is an earthen structure, 162 ft high by 1700 ft long and contains 733000 cuyd of fill.
 When it was completed in 1915, it was the largest earth-fill dam in the United States.
 The reservoir receives water from an area of 1450 mi2 and provides a storage capacity of 295500 acre feet at spillway crest.
 An additional 23900 acre feet can be stored by raising the gates, bringing the total capacity to 319400 acre feet.

 The primary purpose of the dam is to impound water for irrigation use.
 The site also includes hydroelectric generators with a total capacity of 4,000 kilowatts.